 Here are some dangerous chemicals to watch out for:

-- Thickeners (xanthan gum): These thickeners can produce bloating and stomach discomfort in.
+Thickeners (xanthan gum): These thickeners can produce bloating and stomach discomfort in some individuals.

 There are many benefits to making your own protein shakes that go beyond shielding yourself from potentially harmful chemicals.
 One advantage is that whole foods increase the biological value of protein, vitamins, and minerals, meaning how well you absorb nutrients.
 Another reason is cost.
 When you buy a branded shake, you’re paying for the brand.
 There are a wide variety of low-cost foods that’ll feed your body with all the nutrients and protein it needs.